Content Map Terms

 Overview

-How can you live well with a congenital heart defect?
+How can you live well with congenital heart disease?

-Here are some things you can do to help you live well when you have a congenital heart defect.
+Here are some things you can do to help you live well when you have congenital heart disease.

 • Get regular checkups.
-Adults who have heart defects need routine checkups.
+Adults who have congenital heart disease need routine checkups.
 Be sure you have a primary care physician.
 You might also need to see your cardiologist regularly, such as once a year.

 • Prevent endocarditis.
-Heart defects can increase your risk of an infection in your heart.
+You may have a higher risk of an infection in your heart.
 Talk to your doctor about your own risk.
 You may need to take antibiotics before certain dental or surgical procedures to prevent infection.
-Also, take good care of your teeth.
-Treat any infections promptly.
+Also, take good care of your teeth and gums.

 • Be physically active.
-People with heart defects can be active and get regular exercise.
+People with heart disease can be active and get regular exercise.
 Most don't have to limit exercise.
 But some may need to restrict the type or intensity of exercise.
-This depends on the type of the defect and how severe it is.
+This depends on the type of heart problem and how severe it is.
 Your doctor can tell you if you should limit activity or sports.
 But if you do have restrictions, you can still be active and enjoy a healthy lifestyle.
+Work with your doctor to make an exercise program that is enjoyable and safe for you.

 • Have a heart-healthy lifestyle.